 Aggregate products are stockpiled and stored within the batch plant area.
-Overhead field conveyors (which will facilitate vehicular travel around the plants) are used to bring finished aggregate product to the concrete batch plant.
-Overhead conveyors will also be constructed to connect the concrete batch plant to the SMC plant.
+Overhead field conveyors (which will facilitate vehicular travel around the plants) and/or transfer loaders will be used to bring finished aggregate product to the concrete batch plant.
+Similar means will be employed to connect the concrete batch plant to the SMC plant.
 In all, the aggregate, concrete batch and SMC plants are seen as an interconnected network.